-Georgia Association for Career and Technical Education (GACTE) is a state affiliate of the national Association for Career & Technical Education (ACTE) organization.
-GACTE encourages and organizes teachers to become a part of a collective voice that can influence issues and policies that impact career, technical, and agricultural (CTAE) education.
+Georgia Association for Career and Technical Education (GACTE) is a state affiliate of the national Association for Career and Technical Education (ACTE) organization.
+GACTE encourages and organizes teachers to become a part of a collective voice that can influence issues and policies that impact career, technical, and agricultural education (CTAE).
 As a member, teachers can network with each other and gain important and helpful tips and techniques as well as participate in professional development at local, state and national levels.

 GACTE’s vision is to advocate for career, technical, and agricultural education, which is an important part of the total education system of Georgia.
 We are committed to enhancing the job performance and satisfaction of our members and to increasing public awareness and appreciation for career, technical, and agricultural education programs.

 The mission of GACTE is to provide educational leadership in developing a competitive workforce by providing a wide range of CTAE opportunities for teachers and students.